Written by Scott Balson and published by Interactive Presentations Pty Ltd in January 2004:

 Back cover of the book "The Griquas of South Africa and their money" continues:

-Images right: Two of many colour plates in the book - map and rare tokens from the East Griqualand region
+Images right and above: Two of many colour plates in the book - map and rare tokens from the East Griqualand region

 The printing and then destruction of the extremely rare Griqua Pond note is covered in detail, with the book providing a unique and fascinating insight into the workings of the Griqua Parliament that ordered its production.
 The unissued note, dated 1868, was destroyed after one of the major players in the book, Donald Strachan, personally intervened and stopped its circulation.